 Workplace accidents are common and can happen to anyone, which means it’s vital to have insurance to cover the costs of any injuries or other damages you or your company might face.
 However, did you know that there are costs of workplace accidents that are often not covered by workers’ compensation insurance?
 Each state has different laws and regulations, but these uninsured costs of workplace accidents will be important wherever you live, so make sure you’re aware of all possible consequences before someone gets hurt at work.
 Here are seven (7) uninsured costs of workplace accidents you may not know about.

-NOTE: Uninsured cost are also said to be indirect cost of workplace accident.
+NOTE: Uninsured costs are also said to be indirect costs of workplace accidents.

-Here we will list seven (7) uninsured cost of workplace accidents, let’s go;
+Here we will list seven (7) uninsured costs of workplace accidents.
+Let’s go.

 1. Loss of Production Time Due To Damaged Equipment

-The first uninsured cost of workplace accident we will be considering is – Loss of Production Time Due To Equipment Damage.
+The first uninsured cost of a workplace accident we will be considering is – Loss of Production Time Due to Equipment Damage.

-If you experience a workplace accident and are unable to work for an extended period of time, then you will not be able to generate an income, which could lead to unpaid bills and other issues.
-One major uninsured cost is loss of production time due to damaged equipment.
-Damaged equipment usually results from accidents in manufacturing facilities, construction sites, warehouses, truck yards, offices or any other place where heavy machinery is being used.
+If you experience a workplace accident and are unable to work for an extended period, then you will not be able to generate an income, which could lead to unpaid bills and other issues.
+One major uninsured cost is the loss of production time due to damaged equipment.
+Damaged equipment usually results from accidents in manufacturing facilities, construction sites, warehouses, truck yards, offices, or any other place where heavy machinery is being used.

-As long as the equipment is damaged due to workplace accident, production time will increase leading in ability to meet up with order delivery time.
+As long as the equipment is damaged due to a workplace accident, production time will increase, leading in ability to meet with order delivery time.

 2. Lost Productivity

 According to our survey, most firms consider lost productivity to be one of their biggest costs.
-In fact, more than 40% reported that they’d had to pay out between $10,000 and $100,000 due to lost productivity associated with workplace injury.
+More than 40% reported that they’d had to pay out between $10,000 and $100,000 due to lost productivity associated with workplace injury.
 We hope that as your company grows and becomes profitable, you will consider adding some type of disability insurance policy or personal liability coverage.

 3. Failure To Fill Orders

-Accident can cause Failure to Fill Orders.
-The shortage of employees with the skills required for your company’s job vacancy or a staff reduction caused by an accident or illness could result in a loss of orders, an increased need for overtime and a decrease in productivity.
-One way to mitigate these risks is by recruiting qualified candidates ahead of time through pre-screening, skills testing and interviewing methods that are best suited for the position requirements.
+An accident can cause Failure to Fill Orders.
+The shortage of employees with the skills required for your company’s job vacancy or a staff reduction caused by an accident or illness could result in a loss of orders, an increased need for overtime, and a decrease in productivity.
+One way to mitigate these risks is by recruiting qualified candidates ahead of time through pre-screening, skills testing, and interviewing methods that are best suited for the position requirements.

 If a key staff member leaves your company due to an accident, you’ll need to hire someone to fill their shoes.
 This person won’t be as productive or possess all of the skills of your departed employee for some time.
 In addition, you may have to provide more extensive training before they’re fully able to do their job at a high level.

-The cost of not being able to fill orders is not covered by insurance, hence the organization stands to bear the consequence of not being able to fill its order.
+The cost of not being able to fill orders is not covered by insurance; hence, the organization stands to bear the consequence of not being able to fill its orders.
 This is why organizations should ensure that they prevent workplace accidents as much as possible.

 4. Supervision Costs

-Workers’ compensation insurance may not cover all of the expenses incurred due to workplace accidents; example of such cost is the Supervision cost.
+Workers’ compensation insurance may not cover all the expenses incurred due to workplace accidents; for example, such costs include the Supervision cost.
 The supervision costs refer to the need for additional time, personnel, and equipment needed after an accident.
-These costs can be significant in cases where employees are injured and unable to work for long periods of time or are even killed on the job.
-They can range from temporary hiring that requires extra training, security services during hours when someone is unable to work, overtime pay for supervisors and guards or even hiring contractors or other companies to take over some tasks at a higher cost than before.
+These costs can be significant in cases where employees are injured and unable to work for long periods or are even killed on the job.
+They can range from temporary hiring that requires extra training, security services during hours when someone is unable to work, overtime pay for supervisors and guards, or even hiring contractors or other companies to take over some tasks at a higher cost than before.

-Generally speaking, supervision cost is one of the uninsured cost of workplace accident.
+Generally speaking, supervision costs are one of the uninsured costs of workplace accidents.

 5. Premises Liability (Costs Imposed On Other Parties By The Injured Worker’s Actions)

-Another uninsured cost of workplace accident is Premises Liability cost.
+Another uninsured cost of a workplace accident is the Premises Liability cost.

-Premises liability involves the injured worker’s actions that imposes costs on other parties.
-These damages can include pain and suffering, lost wages, medical expenses, and in some cases property damage.
+Premises liability involves the injured worker’s actions that impose costs on other parties.
+These damages can include pain and suffering, lost wages, medical expenses, and in some cases, property damage.
 Injured workers often overlook these damages because they are not as easy to calculate as work loss or medical expenses.

 If your employer did carry a premises liability insurance policy, you may be able to file a claim with their insurer to recover costs for premises liability.
 Your employer will likely want to challenge such claims on any number of grounds, so you’ll need to build your case carefully and work with an experienced lawyer.
 Premises liability claims are often long and drawn out and can involve considerable legal fees.